 Be inspired by Abbie Krieg, a Year 3/4 Teacher at Snowtown Primary School (PS) in regional South Australia.

 Abbie has been teaching for five years and it’s her fourth year teaching at Snowtown PS.
 She grew up in the area and actually went to school at Snowtown PS before studying teaching in Adelaide and working for a year at Clare Primary School.

-Earlier this year, Abbie was one of hundreds of teachers that completed the Makers Empire’s Learning by Design course supported by the South Australian Department for Education and Child Development.
-This joint project between Makers Empire, the Department and the participating schools was Australia’s largest rollout of 3D printing into primary schools.
+Earlier this year, Abbie was one of the hundreds of teachers that completed the Makers Empire’s Learning by Design course supported by the South Australian Department for Education and Child Development.
+This joint project between Makers Empire, the Department, and the participating schools was Australia’s largest rollout of 3D printing into primary schools.